SeckinTataroglu/Python-Case-Studies-6/README.md

 ## Task 2.
-Using input from the user -- 13 points possible
+Using input from the user

 Write a code that
 * Directs the User to enter their birth date, and accepts it in the format DD/MM/YYYY, e.g., 08/12/2015.